sonmitt/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

   :::image type="content" source="../_images/eslz-bcdr-6.png" alt-text="Diagram that shows a detailed example of continuous vSphere replication between two Azure VMware Solution sites." border="false":::

-- For mission critical application [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) and [JetStream](/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) are available as disaster recovery solution for AVS private cloud.
+- For mission critical applications [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) and [JetStream](/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) are available as disaster recovery solution for AVS private cloud.
 JetStream and Zerto are built on the foundation of Continuous Data Protection (CDP), using VMware vSphere API for I/O filtering (VAIO) framework, which enables minimal or close to no data loss.
 It also enables cost-effective DR by using minimal resources at the DR site.

 - Use [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) if Azure IaaS virtual machines are the disaster recovery target for the Azure VMware Solution private cloud.

 - Minimize manual input by using automated recovery plans within each of the respective DR solutions.
-These plans are helpful when working with either VMware Site Recovery Manager ot partner solutions to provide disaster recovery for the Azure VMware Solution private cloud.
+These plans are helpful when working with either VMware Site Recovery Manager or partner solutions to provide disaster recovery for the Azure VMware Solution private cloud.
 A recovery plan gathers machines into recovery groups for failover.
 It then helps to define a systematic recovery process by creating independent units that can fail over.

 - We recommend using the [geopolitical region pair](/azure/availability-zones/cross-region-replication-azure) as the secondary disaster recovery environment.
 Some of the benefits of regional pairs are priortized region recovery, sequential updates, physical isolation and data residency.

+- We recommend setting up at least once a year smoke/trial tests ensuring recovery plans to work.
+The level of effort running these will be determined by the orchestration capabilities of the chosen tool.

 - Keep address spaces different to avoid overlapping IP addresses between the two sites.
 For example, you can use `192.168.0.0/16` for region 1 and `10.0.0.0/16` for region 2.